Yuqee/learning_flask/log.md

 1. *Base* template, *Child* template of *Base* template, reusebility
 2. *block* is placeholder for *Child* template in *Jinja*
 3. `git commit -m 'd02v05--read in form, redirect and template with inheritance'`
+#### Include templates
+1. `git commit -m 'd02v06--read in form, redirect and template with include'`